Paybook/sync-widget/docs/config.md

     // If true, display all Personal sites e.g. a personal site is one that is
     // not business.
 Default=true
     "displayPersonalSites": "bool",
+    // If specified, only the site organaizations given will be displayed in
+    // the widget.
+The array must contain id_site_organization(s) or site
+    // organization's names (as returned by the API).
+Default=[].
+Sample=['SAT'] "displaySiteOrganizations": "array<string>",
+    // If specified, only the site organaization types given will be displayed in the
+    // widget.
+The array must contain id_site_organization_type(s) or site organization
+    // type's names (as returned by the API).
+Default=[].
+Sample=['Government'] "displaySiteOrganizationTypes": "array<string>",
+    // If specified, only the sites given will be displayed in the widget.
+    // The array must contain id_site(s) or site's names (as returned by the API).
+    //  Default=[].
+Sample=['CIEC']
+    "displaySites": "array<string>",
     // If true, close the modal when the synchronization is initiated (websocket starts)
     // and thus the process will continue in a status toast.
 If false, the synchronization
     // process will carry on in the modal (if the user closes the modal,